elewa-student/perfect-repo/README.md

 ----------------------

-This is a demo of a finished project.
+This is a demo of a finished project repo.
-Finshed projects aren't working code, they're coherent github repos.
+Finshed projects aren't just working code.

-A coherent repo will have:
+A finished repo will have:
   * a descriptive readme
+  * a gh-pages demo or landing page
-  * tags for all intermediary steps
+  * tags for important steps
+  * branches when necessecary
   * helpful commit messages
-  * branches when necessecary
-  * a gh-pages demo of the final step
-  * specs for the final step
-  * a few tests to show you tried
   * a todo list: no project is every truely finished